JoeruCodes/CatDetectionForOBS/README.md

 ## Prerequisites

 Before running the script, make sure you have the following installed:
+- **IMPORTANT Download yolov3.weights file using `wget https://pjreddie.com/media/files/yolov3.weights` and place it in the same folder as the other files in the repo**

 - Python 3.x
 - OpenCV (`pip install opencv-python`)